Usher uses first Super Bowl performance as ‘cheat sheet’ for 2024 show and urges diabetes screening

 “Don’t take the moments for granted because you only get 13 of them,” said the singer, who is currently headlining his “Usher: My Way” sold-out residency in Las Vegas.
 “The hardest part is trying to figure out how to squeeze it all in when you actually have a large catalog, or a lot of records people celebrate and love.”

 Usher called his musical opportunities to perform part of “God’s plan to entertain the world.”
-As he prepares for the Super Bowl stage, the singer is promoting Type 1 diabetes screening through an ad campaign called The 1 Pledge movement, which launched Wednesday.
+As he prepares for the Super Bowl stage, the singer is taking a moment to bring awareness to early Type 1 diabetes screening through The 1 Pledge movement, which launched Wednesday.

-“Had I known about this opportunity early, I would feel better,” said Usher, who is a paid spokesperson of the healthcare company Sanofi on the ad campaign.
+“Had I known about this opportunity early, I would feel better,” said Usher, who partnered with healthcare company Sanofi on the campaign.
 “There’s a range of things that you have to get acclimated to like identifying the doctors, the philosophy of how you want to live your life and manage you blood glucose levels.”

 He added: “It’s not just a journey for the child.
 It’s a journey for the entire family.”